Maikxx/performance-matters-1819/README.md

 * Add [memory caching](./server/src/services/memoryCache.ts).
 * Progressive enhancement for searching.
 * Precompression.
-* Make use of a web font.
+* Make use of a web font, with WOFF and WOFF2, with only a subset of all characters (only Latin).

 ## Future enhancements